 Truist's SCB is equal to the greater of (i) the difference between its starting and minimum projected CET1 capital ratios under the severely adverse scenario in the supervisory stress test, plus the sum of the dollar amount of its planned common stock dividends for each of the fourth through seventh quarters of the planning horizon as a percentage of risk-weighted assets, or (ii) 2.5%.
-The FRB assigned Truist an SCB of 2.5%, which is effective from October 1, 2021 through September 30, 2022, at which point a revised SCB will be calculated and provided to Truist.
+The FRB assigned Truist an SCB of 2.5%, which is effective from October 1, 2021 through September 30, 2022.
+Truist completed the 2022 CCAR process and received the preliminary SCB requirement of 2.5% for the period October 1, 2022 to September 30, 2023.
+Truist had the second-lowest CET1 erosion and loan loss rate among its peers under the severely adverse stress scenario.
+By August 31, 2022, the FRB will provide Truist with its final SCB requirement.
 Although the final rule continues to require that the firm describe its planned capital distributions in its CCAR capital plan, Truist is no longer required to seek prior approval if it makes capital distributions in excess of those included in its CCAR capital plan.
 Instead, Truist is subject to automatic distribution limitations if its capital ratios fall below its buffer requirements, which include the SCB.

 For certain large banking organizations, the SCB could be supplemented by a countercyclical capital buffer of up to an additional 2.5% of risk-weighted assets.
 This buffer is currently set at zero.
 An FRB policy statement establishes the framework and factors the FRB would use in setting and adjusting the amount of the countercyclical capital buffer.
-Covered banking organizations would generally have 12 months after the announcement of any increase in the countercyclical capital buffer to meet the increased buffer requirement, unless the FRB determines to establish an earlier effective date.
+Covered banking organizations would generally have 12 months after the announcement of any increase in the countercyclical capital buffer to meet the increased buffer requirement, unless the FRB establishes an earlier effective date.
 If the full countercyclical buffer amount is implemented, Truist and Truist Bank would be required to maintain a CET1 capital ratio of at least 9.5%, a Tier 1 capital ratio of at least 11.0%, and a Total capital ratio of at least 13.0% to avoid limitations on capital distributions and certain discretionary incentive compensation payments.
-See additional discussion related to the capital conservation buffer and SCB in Truist's Annual Report on Form 10-K for the year ended December 31, 2021 and Quarterly Report on Form 10-Q for the period ended March 31, 2022.
+See additional discussion related to the capital conservation buffer and SCB in Truist's Annual Report on Form 10-K for the year ended December 31, 2021 and Quarterly Report on Form 10-Q for the period ended June 30, 2022.